DmitrL-dev/AISecurity/docs/reference/engines-expert-deep-dive-en.md

 #### Key Idea

-A sheaf on topological space X is a functor that:
+A sheaf on a topological space X is a functor that:

 1. Assigns to each open set U ⊆ X data F(U) ("sections")
 2. For V ⊆ U defines restriction maps ρ\_{U,V}: F(U) → F(V)